kiran-kite/Mapbox-initial_projects/MapboxGL/README.md

 # MapBoxGL Project

-Designed using HTML platform with css and js libraries from MapBoxGL
+Designed using HTML platform with CSS and js libraries from MapBoxGL

 # Methods